-Pediatricians may sometimes hear an extra sound between heartbeats as blood moves through babies’ hearts.
-This is what doctors refer to as a heart murmur.
-In most cases, it is not a cause for concern, but sometimes it may indicate an underlying heart problem.
+A heart murmur is an extra sound that can occur between heartbeats as blood moves through the heart.
+In babies, it is often an “innocent” heartbeat and not a cause for concern.
+Sometimes, however, it can indicate an underlying heart problem.

 The heart has four chambers and four valves, which ensure that the blood flows in a single direction and prevent it from flowing back.
 When the heart pumps blood, it creates a steady “lub-dub lub-dub” sound as the heart valves in the heart chambers and arteries close.